 Anne Virgo OAM (APW Director), Brook Andrew, Tom Nicholson, Martin King (APW Senior Printer), Caroline Rothwell, Prof. Nicholas Thomas (MAA Director)

-Founded in 1981, Australian Print Workshop (APW) is the country’s leading facility for print-based creative practice.
-Led by Director Anne Virgo OAM, the APW has long sought opportunities for Australian artists overseas, forging fruitful relationships with world-leading organisations including The British Museum in London.
-Today, a new collaboration with the University of Cambridge Museum of Archaeology and Anthropology is proving to be the organisation’s most ambitious and successful international partnership.
+Australian Print Workshop (APW) has long sought opportunities for Australian artists overseas, forging fruitful relationships with world-leading organisations including The British Museum in London.
+The collaboration with the University of Cambridge Museum of Archaeology and Anthropology proved to be the organisation’s most ambitious and successful international partnership.

-‘We developed a relationship with the Cambridge Museum of Archaeology and Anthropology (MAA) when they acquired a major collection of Indigenous prints from us several years ago,’ says Virgo.
+A relationship with the Cambridge Museum of Archaeology and Anthropology (MAA) developed when they acquired a major collection of Indigenous prints from APW.
 For more than a hundred years, the MAA has housed antiquities and artefacts from around the world, including significant collections from Australia and the Pacific.
 Among some of their most prized collections is material collected on the three expeditions of Captain James Cook.
-With such a rich trove of Australian history hidden in the MAA vaults, Virgo saw a great opportunity for cross-continental communication and discovery.
-Over several years, in discussions with Professor Nicholas Thomas, Director of the MAA, the Antipodes project was born.
+Such a rich trove of Australian history hidden in the MAA vaults provided a great opportunity for cross-continental communication and discovery.
+The Antipodes project was born through several years of discussions between Professor Nicholas Thomas, Director of the MAA, and Anne Virgo OAM, Director of APW.

-Antipodes is a project in three parts: the expedition, the expression and the exhibition.
-Three Australian artists selected by APW travelled to Cambridge for an intensive research trip to meet with scholars and curators, and gain privileged ‘behind-the-scenes’ access to some of the most precious objects held not just at the MAA but at the entire network of Cambridge Museums: the Fitzwilliam Museum, Kettle's Yard, the Museum of Zoology, the Whipple Museum of the History of Science, the Sedgwick Museum of Earth Sciences, The Polar Museum and Cambridge University Botanic Garden and Herbarium.
+Antipodes was a project in three parts: the expedition, the expression and the exhibition.
+Three Australian artists - Brook Andrew, Tom Nicholson and Caroline Rothwell - were selected by APW to travel to Cambridge for an intensive research trip to meet with scholars and curators, and gain privileged ‘behind-the-scenes’ access to some of the most precious objects held not just at the MAA but at the entire network of Cambridge Museums: the Fitzwilliam Museum, Kettle's Yard, the Museum of Zoology, the Whipple Museum of the History of Science, the Sedgwick Museum of Earth Sciences, The Polar Museum and Cambridge University Botanic Garden and Herbarium.
 The group also spent time visiting curators and accessing important collections held at the National History Museum and The British Museum in London.

-Since their UK trip, the artists have worked with Australian Print Workshop to produce a series of printworks based on their experiences in Cambridge.
+Following their UK trip, the artists worked with APW to produce a series of printworks based on their experiences in Cambridge.

 The first phase of Antipodes was completed in March 2015, with the three artists and APW Director Anne Virgo and Senior Printer Martin King embedded in Cambridge for an intensive two week period.
 An arranged program of visits and appointments for the APW delegation to the various museums to meet with scholars and go ‘behind-the-scenes’ to look at some of the most valuable works in the collections, uncovered many treasures.

 Beyond the delights of encountering such rare and significant objects, there was a deep mine of meaning to explore.
-At the core of the Antipodes project is a tension between the history, meaning and ownership of these objects and the ways that our region has been studied, collected and known through the lens of colonialism – a tension that was not lost on Virgo or the artists.
+At the core of the Antipodes project was a tension between the history, meaning and ownership of these objects and the ways that our region has been studied, collected and known through the lens of colonialism.

 the troops Executive headhunters, Four-colour photolithograph, with collaged photolithograph elements and hand colour, produced by BROOK ANDREW in collaboration with APW Printers